mit-unicycle/mit-unicycle/docs/building/manufacturing.md

  * Perimeters : 2
  * Top solid layers : 4

- **Considering that this is a small print, leaving the top solid layer unaltered would have resulted in a denser and less flexible top portion.
+ **Considering that this is a small print, leaving the top solid layer unaltered would have reTosulted in a denser and less flexible top portion.
 By modifying the top solid layer, we were able to achieve the desired level of flexibility and meet our specific requirements for the print.**